studiointeract/meteor-slack/README.md

 A chat application made in 25 steps, and designed to look a little bit like Slack.

-> With channels for multiple users and infinite scroll and a list of channels in a sidebar.
+> With channels for multiple users, markdown, gravatar, an autosizing textarea and a list of channels in a sidebar.

 ## Disclaimer